If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 The National Debt Hotline(opens in a new window) is a free government service that can help you if you're in financial trouble due to gambling.

-Trained financial counsellors can provide you with advice to help you get your life back on track.
-They’ll also put you in touch with other services that can help you, such as:
+Trained counsellors can provide you with advice to help you get your finances back on track.
+They can also put you in touch with legal, health, crisis accommodation and food services.

 Reset app